fietsknecht/minipos/README.md

 Did an early version in Windows QB64.
 I wanted it to look like a TOS program, so I used the black Atari font on a white background.
 <br>That made me realize nothing beats the real thing.
 Dug out my old MagiC-PC software (an excellent multi-tasking Atari-ST emulator dating from 1996) only to find out that nor the original GFA-Basic, nor its semi-official successor GBE*, will run properly under MagiC.
 However, the (equally excellent) HiSoft BASIC 2.1 from 1993 does work without any problems.
 That was my weapon of choice to create MINIPOS.TOS.
-<br>I have been using the MINIPOS program now for about six months on a daily basis.
+<br>I have been using the MINIPOS program since mid-2020 on a daily basis.
 Definitely not bug-free, but certainly useable.
 Maybe it's of some use to someone.

 <br><img src="https://github.com/winterhard/minipos/blob/main/image/screenshot.jpg">